sasquatch678/A-Painted-World/README.md

 10. Cap fps to 60 through the Nvidia Control Panel or AMD equivalent.
 You may also want to force Anti Aliasing here as the ingame AA is not an option.

 #### NVIDIA Users
-Open your NVIDIA control panel and change the following settings.
-Failure to do so may result in stuttering, low fps, or flickering/z fighting.
+Open your NVIDIA control panel and change the following Program Settings.
+Failure to do so may result in stuttering, low fps, or flickering.
 If a setting is not mentioned here it should be left off or to use the global setting.

 Image Scaling -> Off <br />
 Anisotropic filtering -> 16x <br />